Easy Breadless Turkey Meatloaf Recipe

 3.

-Heat three tablespoons of olive oil over medium-high heat in a large skillet.
-Add the onion mixture and sauté it for two minutes.
-Add ½ teaspoon of salt and continue to sauté until lightly browned.
+Heat three tablespoons of olive oil in a large skillet over medium-high heat.
+Add the onion mixture and sauté for two minutes.
+Stir in ½ teaspoon of salt and continue sautéing until the mixture is lightly browned and fragrant.

 Mark as complete